ciriast/learning-journal/README.md

 # learning-journal
 This is my personal learning journal.
-I documen everything I learn when I'm not coding — reading books, exploring tools, setting up environments, or digging into foundational concepts.
+I document everything I learn when I'm not coding — reading books, exploring tools, setting up environments, or digging into foundational concepts.

 ## How I use it
 - Every dy I do something new, I add an entry to the current month's file.